- TOP CITIES

 Also known as Lung carcinoma, Lung tumor, and Cancer of the lungsOverview

 In the initial stages, lung cancer does not show any symptoms.
-Symptoms that appear at an advanced stage usually include a persistent cough that doesn't go away, spotting blood while coughing, shortness of breath, hoarseness, losing weight, chest pain, and headaches.
+Symptoms that appear at an advanced stage usually include a persistent cough that doesn't go away, spotting blood while coughing, shortness of breath, hoarseness, losing weight, chest pain, and headache.

 Key Facts